jasminegraciano/WLL-Website-Redesign/README.md

 1. Download Major_Merge as a zip
 2. Unzip it
 3. Double click index.html, and it should open in a browser.
+4. To ensure functionality with .JSON file, make sure to host the file locally.
+(To change data, simply edit the excel/csv file, navigate to https://shancarter.github.io/mr-data-converter/, convert excel sheet to json, and replace json file with new content)

 Career Questionnaire:
 1. Download the career_questionnaire folder.